-Logo for St. Matthew’s showing its character as a neighbourhood church in Winnipeg’s West End
+Logo for St. Matthew’s showing our commitment as a neighbourhood church in Winnipeg’s West End

 St. Matthew’s started as a house church in the West End of Winnipeg in 1896.
 It replaced its original wooden building in 1908 with a brick building at the corner of Sherbrook and Ellice that has gone on to become the West End Cultural Centre.
 The parish moved to its current location in 1913.
 It became quite a community centre for newcomers to Canada from Britain as they settled in the neighbourhood.
 After that building was destroyed by a fire in November 1944, the present structure was built from the ashes and consecrated in 1947.
 The building was built for a worshipping congregation of 1200 people and was often full with standing room only.
 However, throughout the 1950 and 60’s many British families moved to the suburbs in the south side of the city.
 The church’s neighbours were no longer parishioners.

 At that time the parish considered closing and following its parishioners, but decided that its mission and ministry remained in West Central Winnipeg.
 In 1972, in partnership with Maryland United Church (then also worshipping in the building), St. Matthews-Maryland Community Ministry was founded as an outreach ministry to the neighbourhood and continues to this day.
 Many other community serving organizations made St. Matthew’s home over the next decades.
 It became an active mission centre for the neighbourhood.